University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic01/04-converting-documents.md

 We're going to use Pandoc to convert a plain text Markdown-formatted document into a Word-formatted document.
-We're going to have to do a *little bit* of work in our Terminal, so if you closed your terminal, you should [open it up again like you did before when verifying that Pandoc is installed].
+We're going to have to do a *little bit* of work in our Terminal, so if you closed your terminal, you should [open it up again like you did before when verifying that Pandoc is installed][Verifying that Pandoc is installed].

-[open it up again like you did before when verifying that Pandoc is installed]: topic-2.html#verifying-that-pandoc-is-installed

 First: **Save** your plain text Markdown-formatted document *somewhere*.
 I'm going to recommend that (for now!) you save this file to your Desktop folder.
 If